5 Things You Need to Know Before Starting Your Acting Career

 One of the easiest ways to sabotage yourself and your self-confidence is to spend time comparing yourself to other actors.
 Don’t do it.
 You can’t control if someone performs at the audition better than you or if their look is exactly what the director wanted.

-What You Can Control is:
+What You Can Control Is:

 • Doing your personal best at every single audition.